Akarsh18457/Task-2/README.md

 Task 2

-Prepared a dashboard with differnt data insights and data visualiztions.
+Prepared a dashboard with different data insights and data visualiztions from a Superstore dataset.

 Those visualiztions are: